Are you looking to improve the readability of your site?

 Using a readability analysis tool is a great way to improve your content.
 However, there is a lot more you can do to further improve your site’s readability.

 The first thing you need to understand is that users don’t always read the entire article.
 They scan the information to find interesting bits.

 Keeping your sentences short and using fewer sentences per paragraph makes your content easy to scan.
 You can see how to add line breaks in WordPress.

 You should also consider replacing difficult words with words that are more common and easy to understand.
 Difficult vocabulary makes it harder to scan your pages.

 Typography plays a very important role in improving readability.
 If your text is too small and difficult to read, then this will obviously affect user experience on your site.
 Even if your content is well-written, it will be hard to read.

 If you are using Google Fonts on your website, then stick with one or two fonts throughout your page.

 You should also make sure there is plenty of white space on your pages.
 If your content blocks are too close to each other, then try adding padding between them.

 You can do that by using CSS in your theme’s stylesheet.
 If you don’t know CSS, then you can use the CSS Hero plugin.

 We hope this article helped you add and improve the readability score for your WordPress posts.
-You may also want to learn how to improve your website’s SEO, or check out these 14 tips for mastering the content editor in WordPress.
+You may also want to see our guide on how to improve your website’s SEO or our expert picks for the best WordPress SEO plugins.